LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

 {% include_relative templates/tree-annotator.md fig="TreeAnnotator.png"
                     fignum=current_fig_num trees="RSV2long.trees" mcctree="RSV2long.tree" %}

+In TreeAnnotator, mean heights are calculated as the mean MRCA time for those trees in the set where the clade is monophyletic.
+This approach can result in negative branch lengths in the summarized tree, if there is very low posterior support for a clade.
+Common ancestor heights for a clade are calculated as the average MRCA time for that clade over all trees in the set, and are not necessarily based on monophyletic clades.
+If you're concerned about the differences between these two options, you can run both and compare the resulting trees.

 ### Visualizing the trees

 Summary trees can be viewed using FigTree and DensiTree, the latter